 Production from Anchois/Tanger Larache

-Production from the Anchois/Tanger Larache conventional gas development project is expected to begin in 2024 and is forecast to peak in 2025, to approximately 394 bpd of crude oil and condensate and 70 Mmcfd of natural gas.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2037.
+Production from the Anchois/Tanger Larache conventional gas development project is expected to begin in 2024 and is forecast to peak in 2025, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2037.

 Contractors involved in the Anchois/Tanger Larache conventional gas field